 As part of the OVM 2.0 upgrade, the Optimism fault proof mechanism had to be temporarily disabled.
-This means that users of the Optimism network currently need to trust the Sequencer node (run by Optimism PBC) to publish valid state roots to Ethereum.
+This means that users of the Optimism network currently need to trust the Sequencer node (run by Optimism Foundation) to publish valid state roots to Ethereum.
 You can read more about our security model here.

 We're making progress on the upgrade fault proof mechanism and we expect to productionize our work in 2023.
 You can keep up with developments in the Cannon repository (opens new window).

 # Decentralizing the sequencer

 Currently, Optimism runs the sole sequencer on Optimism.
 This does not mean that Optimism can censor user transactions.
 However, it is still desirable to decentralize the sequencer over time, eliminating Optimism's role entirely so that anyone can participate in the network as a block producer.